hdinkelbach/ANNarchyProfiler/README.md

 A profiling extension for the ANNarchy simulation environment, which is available on github (https://github.com/ANNarchy/ANNarchy) or bitbucket (https://bitbucket.org/annarchy/annarchy).

+## Dependencies

+The ANNarchyProfiler requires the following packages:

+* PyQt5
+* lxml

 ## Usage

 The tool serves as an offline analysis tool to determine the fraction of time required by single population or projections.
 The required profiling data, stored as *.xml files, can be obtained